Berkeley Primary School

 Who can I contact for further information?

 The child’s class teacher would be the first point of contact, but parents are also able to speak to the SENDCO or a member of the Leadership Team if they wish.
-If a parent is considering whether a child should join the School, the Business Manager, Wendy Shaw should be contacted initially.
+If a parent is considering whether a child should join the School, the Administrative Officers (Charlotte Jones and Jackie Smith) should be contacted initially.